Freddy Cannon: Career

 Cannon also appeared with Bobby Vee, Johnny Tillotson and others, in the movie Just for Fun, made in the UK in 1962.
 Although his popularity in the US faded, he remained a popular touring act in Britain and elsewhere in the world for some years.
 In 1963, he signed for Warner Bros.
 Records where he recorded his last two US top twenty hits, "Abigail Beecher" (No. 16) in 1964 and the following year "Action" (No. 13), from Dick Clark's TV show Where the Action Is, which he recorded with top Los Angeles session musicians including Leon Russell, James Burton, Glen Campbell, and David Gates.
 "Action" got a fourth gold disc for Cannon.
 Also in 1965, Slay acquired Cannon's Swan recordings and sold them to Warner Bros.

-He appeared, along with the Beau Brummels, in Village of the Giants, a teen movie with early film appearances by Beau Bridges and Ron Howard, and played himself, performing one of his songs, in the final episode of the teen soap opera, Never Too Young, on 24 June 1966.
+He appeared, along with the Beau Brummels, in Village of the Giants, a teen movie with early film appearances by Beau Bridges and Ron Howard, and played himself, performing one of his songs, in the final episode of the teen soap opera, Never Too Young, on June 24, 1966.

 After leaving Warner Bros.
 Records in 1967, Cannon released singles on several labels, including Sire, Royal American, Metromedia, MCA, Andee, Claridge, Horn, and Amherst.
 In the 1970s he recorded and became a promotional man for Buddah Records, but returned to the lower reaches of the charts in 1981 with "Let's Put the Fun Back in Rock'n'Roll," recorded with the Belmonts for MiaSound Records and in 1982 appeared in the independent movie, The Junkman.
-Thereafter, he continued to work with Dick Clark at his Bandstand reunion concerts and to tour all over the world.
+After that, he continued to work with Dick Clark at his American Bandstand reunion concerts and toured all over the world.
 In 2002, he released an album of seasonal songs, Have A Boom Boom Christmas!!

-A resident of Tarzana, California, Cannon continues to put on performances at assorted concert venues.
-He has complete control and ownership of his Swan and Warner Bros. masters.

 One notable fan of Cannon's was the late Box Tops and Big Star singer Alex Chilton; Chilton reportedly had a portrait of Cannon hanging on the wall of his home in New Orleans and had once offered the following comment about Cannon to a friend: "Freddy Cannon’s shows always worked, because he moved through life with ease."